-Serving Samoa for 40 years
+Serving Samoa for Over 40 years

 The Samoa Life Assurance Corporation (Samoa Life) is Samoa's national life office.
 As life insurers we offer a full range of policies and services to suite nearly every need in the life insurance field.
 These are kept continually under review to ensure that all markets can be catered for.
 In addition Samoa Life offers a full advisory service not only in personal but also business insurance and related financial services for its members.

 Life insurance was available in Samoa for many years before Samoa Life Assurance Corporation (Samoa Life) was incorporated (originally as W Samoa Life (Western Samoa Life Assurance Corporation).
 Overseas life offices provided the benefits but there were some problems with this arrangement.
 Because of distance, there were problems in communication and service, and it was often difficult to obtain information quickly.
 Profits from locally generated business were not generally invested in Samoa for the advantage of the country as a whole.
 There was little control over the activities of these off-shore offices which, in time, could have led to other problems.